UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 * COMP.title (title or designator of a person):
   *  a civil or honorific prefix (e.g., Frau, Herr, Damen, Herren, Dlle. (demoiselle) Dr., Majestät, königliche Hoheit), military titles (e.g., General, Leutnant), nobility titles and royal titles (Fürstin, Gräfin, Herzog, Ritter, Junker)
   *  specifications of doctorates (e.g., Dr. jur., Dr. rer. nat.)
+  *  titles that a
-  *  titles that are both civil and military titles (e.g., Kapitän)
+  *  re both civil and military titles (e.g., Kapitän)
   *  certain adjectives if a title follows are added to COMP.tilte: ehemalig, früher, emeritiert, ausgeschiedener, Abbreviation “a.
 D.“
   *  Functions (Wehrmann, Reservisten, Arbeitssoldat II.
 Klasse, Einjährig-Freiwilliger) within the military that are not titles are annotated
 * COMP.qualifier (specifies a person in the form of a qualifying adjective):